bgschiller/singletons-as-modules/README.md

 - C# has static constructors that run before the first instance of a class is created.
 It looks like the runtime tracks when these are running to avoid issues with threads (I think.
 I don't know a lot about C#.)
 - C++ uses the singleton pattern and puts initialization code in the private constructor.

 This article being (ostensibly) about the singleton pattern, let's examine the C++ solution to this problem.
 Take a look at the cpp-fib code.
 The `determine_fib` and `print_fibs` headers are far simpler—no initialization or finalization code!
-We were able to get rid of those functions because fibs.hpp is self-sufficient.
+We were able to get rid of those functions because fibs.hpp itself is responsible for

 Not "ensure a class has one instance", but "initialize data once at the start of your program"